Can you improve your conversation skills? Certainly.

 Ernest Hemingway once said:

 “I like to listen.
 I have learned a great deal from listening carefully.
 Most people never listen.”

-Don’t be like most people.
-Don’t just wait eagerly for your turn to talk.
+Don't be like most people.
+Don't just wait eagerly for your turn to talk.
 Put your own ego on hold.
-Learn to really listen to what people actually are saying.
+Stop being lazy in a conversation and learn to really listen to what people actually are saying.